Know exactly how much your technical debt costs.

 What each scan reveals

-DebtLens reads your git history — commits, authors, file changes — and computes six complementary metrics.
+DebtLens reads your git history — commits, authors, file changes — and computes eight complementary metrics.
 Together, they paint a complete picture of your codebase health.

 Hotspot Analysis